 115.242 (a): The agency uses the information from the risk screening form to make housing, bed, work, education and program assignments with the goal of separating residents at high risk of being sexually victimized from residents with those at high risk of being sexually abusive.
-GEO policy and facility policy provides how the facility is to use the PREA screening information.
+GEO policy and facility policy explains the use of PREA screening information.
 When the risk assessment indicates the resident scores as a potential victim or abuser, it is reviewed by the Case Manager Supervisor and forwarded to the PREA compliance Manager to place the resident on the at-risk logs.
 The PREA Compliance Manager maintains a PREA At-Risk of being victimized log for residents who are identified as being potential victims, a PREA At-Risk for Abusiveness Log for residents who are identified from screening to be a potential abuser, and a PREA At-Risk of Being Victimized/Abusive log for residents who are identified as being a victim and abuser.
 The PREA Compliance Manager stated the logs are updated daily and reviewed weekly for accuracy.
-The at-risk logs current housing locations and will is used to assist in making housing placements per the Case Manager Supervisor and PREA Compliance Manger.
-The interviews with the Case Manager Supervisor and the PREA Compliance Manager indicated that housing and program assignments are made on a case-bycase basis with consideration of the PREA risk factors.
-In review of completed risk assessments in the resident files, the Auditor determined the facility is utilizing collected data, such as the residents' physical characteristics (build and appearance), age, whether the resident has mental, physical or development disability, previous assignment in specialized housing, alleged offense and criminal history, whether the resident is perceived to be Lesbian/Gay/Bi-Sexual/Transgender/ Intersex (LGBTI) or is gender non-conforming to determine housing, recreation, work, and other activity decisions.
+The at-risk logs current housing locations and will be used to assist in making housing placements per the Case Manager Supervisor and PREA Compliance Manger.
+The interviews with the Case Manager Supervisor and the PREA Compliance Manager indicated that housing and program assignments are made on a case-by-case basis with consideration of the PREA risk factors.

+In review of completed risk assessments in the resident files, the Auditor determined the facility is utilizing collected data, such as the residents' physical characteristics (build and appearance), age, whether the resident has mental, physical or development disability, previous assignment in specialized housing, alleged offense and criminal history, whether the resident is perceived to be Lesbian/Gay/Bi-Sexual/Transgender/Intersex (LGBTI) or is gender non-conforming to determine housing, recreation, work, and other activity decisions.

 Through staff interviews and review of resident files, it was determined that the facility addresses the needs of the resident consistent with the security and safety of the individual resident regarding housing.
-Residents that claim victimization or history of predator sexual behavior prior to coming to the center, including prior to being incarcerated is provided a referral form and ask it they would like to talk to a mental health professional.
+Residents that claim victimization or history of predator sexual behavior prior to coming to the center, including prior to be incarcerated is provided a referral form and ask it they would like to talk to a mental health professional.
 According to policy, interviews and referrals, all referrals are within 14 days of arrival at the center.

-115.242 (b): GRRC Policy 2901-3 requires that screening information shall be used to determine housing, bed, work, education, and programming assignments within the facility in order to keep potential victims away from potential abusers.
+115.242 (b): TRRC Policy 2901-3 requires that screening information be used to determine housing, bed, work, education, and programming assignments within the facility in order to keep potential victims away from potential abusers.
 The PREA Compliance Manager maintains an "at risk log" of potential victims and potential abusers determined from the PREA Intake Risk Screening Assessment.
 The "at risk log" is kept current and includes current housing locations.
 Each resident's screening is utilized along with interviews with the residents for placement on an individual basis.

 115.242 (c)(d): The PREA Compliance Manager also maintains a tracking log of those individuals who self-identify as LGBTI with their housing location to ensure LGBTI residents are not placed in housing units solely based on their identification as LGBTI.
-There were no transgender residents at the center during the audit.
-There was one resident that indicated he was gay during the intake.
-When interviewed he indicated that he does not concern himself about his sexual orientation and has never been house in a housing unit based on his sexual orientation.
-One resident that claimed to be Gay was placed on Home Confinement on the day of the audit.
-One bisexual resident is on Home Confinement so was not interviewed.

 115.242 (e): Transgender and intersex residents will be offered the opportunity to shower separately from other residents.
 In an interview with the Facility Director, he stated there would be certain times the resident could shower alone, at a time to be determined.
-The gay resident interviewed indicated he doesn't worry about his showering by himself.
-He indicated the case manager asked him if would like to shower at a separate time and he declined the offer.
+The center housed no LGBTI residents during the on-site audit.